 The Toy Rat Doxie is a small pup that will grow to 18 inches in height.
 This crossbreed is moderately active due to its small size and can live in just about any sized house.

 While their appearance will vary, as all mixed breeds do, this breed typically has a long snout and long bodies, similar to their Dachshund parent.

-The Toy Ratshund Terrier is a love to be around as they’re fairly independent, affectionate and will make a great family pet.
+The Toy Ratshund Terrier is a love to be around as they’re fairly independent and affectionate and will make a great family pet.

 The Miniature Schnoxie is another smaller crossbreed between a Dachshund and a Miniature Schnauzer.

 Despite their small size, they have a sturdy body that will most likely take after the Miniature Schnauzer in terms of their coat.
 This means that this breed may be hypoallergenic.

-This particular breed, also known as the Merle Schnauzer, is affectionate with their family, social with friends, and an overall low maintenance breed to care for.
+This particular breed, also known as the Merle Schnauzer, is affectionate with its family, social with friends, and an overall low-maintenance breed to care for.

 The Doxie Pin is another miniature crossbreed that will grow to be about 13 inches in height.